potpiejimmy/txm-cli/README.md

        hotfix         apply hotfix from IDE to deployed server(s). db             manage your databases.
-       cpgen          perform CPGEN imports of cpg files. all            do everything, clean rebuild, createDB and deploy. func           manage custom function chains.
+       cpgen          perform CPGEN imports of cpg files. func           manage custom function chains.
        sim            configure and run the PBM simulator GUI. ropssim [ui]   configure and run ROPS gateway and ROPS cmd client,